kodethon/kodethon.github.io/_tutorials/ucd/lin177/intro.md

 <h2 class="section-header">Introduction</h2>

 Computational Linguistics (LIN 177) is a course taught at University of California, Davis.
-In this course, students use Prolog, a general-purpose logic programming language.
-The professor provides a set of Prolog files that are used throughout the course.
-With Kodethon, students can consult these Prolog programs easily without having to install any software on their computers which can often be challenging.
+In this course, the professor provides a set of Prolog files that students have to "run".
+With Kodethon, students can "run" these Prolog programs easily without having to install any software on their computers, which can be challenging.

 <h2 class="section-header">Getting Started</h2>